vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 Note for Mac developers on Apple Silicon machines: Tanzu CLI does not yet officially support arm64-based binaries.
-To develop on these machines ensure that amd64 versions of the Go toolchain is installed.
+To develop on these machines ensure that the amd64 version of the Go toolchain is installed.

 ------------------------------